Frequently Asked Questions About Breast Enlargement Surgery

 Ultimately, this will be your choice.
-As responsible clinicians who are regulated by and registered with The Care Quality Commission, we insist upon a comprehensive consultation prior to plastic surgery.
+As responsible clinicians, we insist upon a comprehensive consultation prior to plastic surgery.

 At your consultation, we will take a detailed medical history and you will be given the opportunity to discuss your goals and concerns.
 You’ll also have the chance to visualise your potential new breasts and their aesthetic appearance with our innovative 3D technology.

 Equipped with all this information, you’ll then have the freedom to make the choice that’s right for you.
-Rest assured, our consultants are friendly and accommodating without being pushy; you will never be ‘sold’ surgery by advisors at The Belvedere.
+Rest assured, our providers' consultants are friendly and accommodating without being pushy; you will never be ‘sold’ surgery by patient co-ordinators at The Belvedere.

 Breast augmentation takes between 1 and 2 hours depending on body type, incision points and types of implant.
-The surgery is completed under general anaesthetic and may require a overnight stay.
-Our cosmetic surgeon and patient advisors will be happy to give you further advice based on your individual circumstances.
+The surgery is completed under general anaesthetic and may require an overnight stay.
+Our cosmetic surgeon and patient co-ordinators will be happy to give you further advice based on your individual circumstances.